 Now, drag to extend the beige bars.
 Use the “snap to guide” feature to help you align everything perfectly.

 Click the tasks and activities to edit the text.
 Use the top navigation bar to change the font style, size, color etc.

 If you need to add a new row, follow the same steps for adding a new column as above.
 Just adjust the height of the page size instead of the width.
 Then, copy the last row by dragging to select and pressing “copy.”

 4. Adjust Each Bar Accordingly

-Adjust each bar so it begins at the task’s start date and extend it to end to the expected task deadline.
+Adjust each bar so it begins at the task’s start date and extend it to the end of the expected task deadline.

-Click each bar to move it or drag.
+Click each bar to move it or drag it.
 The snap-to-guide feature will help you align the bar with the specific day of the week above.

 Copy other bars with the right color and move them into place to extend the timeline of a task.